Add Your Heading Text Here

 Panel discussion 2: Safeguarding Democracy: Strategies to Combat Disinformation and Foreign Interference

 European democracies are facing a rise in misinformation and disinformation that threatens trust, elections and institutions.
 Sophisticated campaigns manipulate public opinion and require urgent countermeasures.
-This panel brings together EU officials, civil society, digital platforms and think tanks to discuss strengthening tools, sharing best practices and working together to combat disinformation and foreign interference.
+This panel brought together EU officials, civil society, digital platforms and think tanks to discuss strengthening tools, sharing best practices and working together to combat disinformation and foreign interference.

-The panel includes:
+The panel included:

 Networking lunch